Clean Water Plan

-King County King is undertaking this large planning effort because it is facing critical—and expensive—decisions that will affect the region’s water quality.
+King County is undertaking this large planning effort because it is facing critical decisions that will affect the region’s water quality.

 - Serving a growing population

-- Even further reducing the amount of untreated sewage and polluted stormwater that overflows to local water bodies during storms
+- Further reducing the amount of untreated sewage and polluted stormwater that overflows into local water bodies during storms

 The Clean Water Planning Process